aussieadventurecaravans/caravansalesaustralia/wp-content/plugins/quick-contact-form/readme.txt

 Contributors:
 Tags: contact form
 Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 4.9
 Stable tag: trunk

 A simple plug and play contact form with a huge range of options and styles.

 == Description ==

-A really, really simple drag and drop contact form.
+A really, really simple GDPR compliant drag and drop contact form.
 There is nothing to configure, all you have to do is set up your email address and add the shortcode to your pages.

 = Features =